byronalfonso/custom-endpoint-resource-viewer/README.md

 ### AssetsService

 The job of the AssetsService is to register all the required assets (scripts and styles) and localize them.
 It also takes care of enqueueing the registered assets upon execution of its public functions `enqueueScripts` and `enqueueStyles`.

+### LinksService

+The LinksService's job is to simply add links on the plugin description, (beside the activate and deactivate link) inside the plugins page of the Wordpress admin dashboard.

+### MenuPageService

+Handles the creation of menu pages and links for the admin side.
+It does this by creating a "Page" class that implements the `Includes\Interfaces\PageInterface` interface and registering it in itself (the MenuPageService class).

+### SettingsService

+Takes care of adding contents, settings, sections and fields for a menu page.
+It does this by creating a "Setting" class that implements the `Includes\Interfaces\SettingInterface`.

 ## Development: